-FROM: To: То: Title SWA101 Elementary Swahili I Title SWA 101 Elementary Swahili I Description 4 ers.
+FROM: То: Title SWA101 Elementary Swahili I Title SWA 101 Elementary Swahili I Description 4 crs.
 4 hrs.
 Basic principles of a beginner's course; designed to give the foundations of the language.
 Offered when the demand exists.
 Description 3 crs.
 4 hrs.
-(2 hrs. recitation; 2 hours lab) Basic principles of a beginner's course; designed to give the foundations of the language.
+(2 hrs. lecture; 2 hrs. lab) Basic principles of a beginner's course; designed to give the foundations of the language.
 Offered when the demand exists.
 Prerequisites Prerequisites Placement by Department